andvsilva/webscraping/whale-alert/README.md

-# On-Chain Analysis using the Whale Alert API framework in python.
+# On-Chain Analysis using the Whale Alert API framework in python

+The step-by-step to implement the analysis by yourself!

 First, what is On-Chain Analysis?

 To explain this in simple terms, On-Chain Analysis is a way to look into the data and to get extract insights about the [blockchain](https://academy.binance.com/en/articles/what-is-blockchain-technology-a-comprehensive-guide-for-beginners) fundamentals, as the blockchain is the technology behind the [bitcoin cryptocurrency](https://academy.binance.com/en/articles/what-is-bitcoin) (BTC), basically, blockchain is a public ledger where the transactions are recorded in an immutable database.
 This database has information to determine crypto market sentiment, sometimes called of On-Chain metrics.

 The On-Chain metrics are measured that can provide a big picture about the Bitcoin network, and the metrics are build through the blockchain data.